-The expected increase in liability during the year was \$369 million.
-The Plan also experienced an increase due to population changes and the discount rate increase of \$802 million, for a total increase in the actuarial liability of approximately \$1.17 billion.
+The expected increase in liability during the year was \$419 million.
+The Plan also experienced an increase due to population changes of \$89 million as well as an increase due to the discount rate decrease from 3.50% to 2.21% of \$1,762 million.
+The claim curves and trends were updated based on projections from the healthcare actuary and current economic conditions.
+These changes reduced the liability by \$1,123 million, for a total increase in the actuarial liability of approximately \$728 million.
 More detail on the effects of these changes can be found in the valuation results section of this report.